cp82/miuicenterclock/README.md

 ```xml
 <string name="translators">cpu82\nYour name</string>
 ```

 4. If you are done with your changes, you can create a so called pull-request by clicking "Propose file change".

+5. After I have reviewed and merged your changes, I will create a new app version including your translation.

 ### Editing a local copy on your computer